 – Taking ownership & working as a team

 – Improving through continuous learning (Learning, Learning, Learning)

 – Creating a fun-filled place for all

-The sole proprietor of the Club is SLF Leisure Enterprises (Pte) Ltd, a subsidiary of Resorts Concept Pte Ltd.
+The sole proprietor of the Club is Orchid Leisure Enterprise Pte Ltd, a subsidiary of Resorts Concept Pte Ltd.

-The Club’s functional departments comprise Accounts, Food & Beverage, Golf, Resort Hotel, Housekeeping, Human Resource, Property & Maintenance, Marketing Communications & Membership, Sales & Marketing, and Social & Recreation.
+The Club’s functional departments comprise Finance, Food & Beverage, Golf, Resort Hotel, Human Resource, Property & Maintenance, Marketing Communications & Membership, Sales & Marketing, and Social & Recreation.